 What makes some decision-makers perform better than others, especially in placing high-value assets at risk, in business?

 What are the sources and dimensions of “poor” performance?

 Based on the SHOR Model, human errors in decision-making appear to lie in four domains:

-Stimulus based errors of the type “I didn’t know…” result from lack or inadequacy of information, the true inability to obtain information.
+Stimulus based errors of the type “I did not know…” result from lack or inadequacy of information, the true inability to obtain information.

-“I didn’t understand…” is the fundamental result of information input uncertainty, while “I didn’t consider…” is the product of consequence-of-action uncertainty.
+“I did not understand…” is the fundamental result of information input uncertainty, while “I did not consider…” is the product of consequence-of-action uncertainty.